Gardens of Kent & Sussex 2019

 We start with Great Comp, a plantsman’s delight filled with rare and beautiful shrubs, followed by Lullingstone Castle, home to the innovative World Garden of Plants.
 Nymans Garden offers an outstanding collection of plants in a theatrical setting and is twinned with Wakehurst Place, the National Trust’s most-visited property in 2009-10.
 A mouth-watering double-bill follows as we visit stunning Sissinghurst, surely the most-copied flower garden in the world, and Great Dixter, where Edwin Lutyens' original design was embellished by the late Christopher Lloyd.
 The spectacular gardens of Hever Castle complete a heavenly tour.

 We depart from our pick-up points and head towards Kent and our first visit, Great Comp Garden – a beautiful 7 acre garden with many beautiful and rare shrubs, perennials and other hardy plants.
-From here we continue to the magnificent Lullingstone Castle.
+After lunch at the garden's Old Dairy Tearoom, we continue to the magnificent Lullingstone Castle.
 The garden was designed by horticulturist Tom Hart Dyke, a modern day plant hunter who followed in the tradition of plant hunters risk their lives in pursuit of fantastic blooms and plants – spending nine month kidnapped by Colombian Guerrillas in 2000.

-We continue to our hotel, the Lingfield Park Marriott Hotel & Country Club, where dinner will be served this evening.
+We continue to our hotel, the 4* Coulsdon Manor, where dinner will be served this evening.

 We return to the hotel in time for dinner.

-This morning, we visit the magnificently manicured gardens of Sissinghurst.
+This morning, we embark on an 'early bird visit' to the magnificently manicured gardens of Sissinghurst, before they open to the general public.
 It is a large connoisseurs’ garden consisting of a series of small romantic areas enclosed by the surviving parts of an Elizabethan mansion.
 Sissinghurst is surely as close to gardening perfection as you can get, and it continues to be one of the most-copied flower gardens in the world.
-We continue to another classic English Country Garden – Great Dixter.
+After lunch in nearby Hawkhurst, we continue to another classic English Country Garden: Great Dixter.
 No gardener could come to Great Dixter without making discoveries and rekindling a zest for gardening.

 We return to the hotel in time for dinner this evening.